VirtuosoResearch/ICL-GradSel/README.md

 4. Examples.

+For the linear-regression task, we provide the [usage file](./linear_regression/README.md) as an example.

-Here we provide an example of running GradRE on SST-2 dataset.
+Then, we provide an example of running GradRE on SST-2 dataset.
 ```bash
 python test.py --dataset sst2 --gpt2 deepseek-ai/deepseek-llm-7b-chat --method direct --do_zeroshot --test_batch_size 4 --use_demonstrations  --seed 0 --k 8 --ranens
 ```